Become an early years teacher

 • science grade 4 (C)

-If you're a non-UK candidate, you can apply for early years initial teacher training, if you meet all the academic entry criteria and immigration permissions for non-UK candidates.
+If you're a non-UK citizen, you can apply for early years initial teacher training if you meet all the academic entry criteria and immigration permissions for non-UK candidates.

 Postgraduate training